Wi Spa controversy: Criminal charges

 On December 13, 2022, the suspect was arrested and jailed, bond set at $350,000, with a court date of December 30.
-In a Los Angeles Magazine interview taken in September 2022 and published on December 19, 2022 after the suspect's arrest, the suspect stated to have come forward to the LAPD shortly after the incident, but wasn't taken seriously.
+In a Los Angeles Magazine interview taken in September 2022 and published on December 19, 2022, after the suspect's arrest, the suspect stated to have come forward to the LAPD shortly after the incident, but was not taken seriously.
 The suspect again denied guilt, stated they were the victim of the situation, and that Cubana Angel "concocted" her incident narrative.

+At a pre-trial hearing in February 2023, two witnesses attested that the suspect's penis had been erect.
+This was corroborated by the initial police report, filed by the witness known as Cubana Angel, which stated the suspect's penis was “partially erect.”
+A fourteen-year-old witness described the suspect's penis as “soft,” but added that she had never seen a penis before.
+The suspect spoke with a reporter during a court recess and was quoted saying, “Why weren’t the two dozen women in the spa indecently exposed?
+Only men can be indecently exposed, but women can’t?
+Only the penis is indecent.”
+The judge ruled that the case could go forward.

+On June 1, 2025, after a trial that ran four weeks, the suspect was pronounced not guilty on the 2021 Wi Spa and 2018 West Hollywood cases.

 Incident virality and public reactions

 Since it was posted, the incident video progressively went viral, peaking most notably on Sunday, June 27, 2021.
 The video had increasingly circulated online on right-wing and far-right sites, as well as trans-exclusionary feminist spaces.
 Trans-excluding spaces included Mumsnet, Ovarit, and Spinster.
 Ian Miles Cheong, a conservative political commentator, posted two videos about the incident on June 27 via his Twitter account that reached hundreds of thousands of views.
 Andy Ngo, a controversial right-wing journalist, also posted on Twitter about the incident.

-The controversy was discussed on Fox News beginning from July 28, with commentator Tucker Carlson featuring the story on his show the evening of July 29.
+The controversy was discussed on Fox News beginning from June 28, with commentator Tucker Carlson featuring the story on his show that evening.
 Various right-wing media, including Fox News, The Christian Post, OneNewsNow, Blaze Media, The Daily Wire and RealClearPolitics, ran stories about the incident in a manner that Media Matters for America called "uncritically spread."
 Media Matters claimed the right was using a "disputed story" to "attack transgender rights."
 The Guardian called the manner in which right-wing media characterized the incident as "distorted".

 The spa was review bombed on Yelp and Tripadvisor following the extensive public awareness of the incident.